Turabian Format Quick Guide

 - Sample title page (see also templates)

 - The title page is technically page one, but it never has a page number

-- Pagination for the formatted, if any (including the table of contents), uses lowercase Roman numerals (i, ii), in the center bottom of the page.
+- Pagination for the fore matter, if any (including the table of contents), uses lowercase Roman numerals (i, ii), in the center bottom of the page.
 Begin with ii, to account for the title page position.

-- The body of the paper for all non-Divinity classes uses Arabic numbers (1, 2, 3) in the top-right corner.
+- The body of the paper for all Liberty University classes uses Arabic numbers (1, 2, 3) in the top-right corner.
 It begins with page 1.